bitlabstudio/django-libs/docs/utils_email.rst

 send_email
 ----------

-``send_email`` sends html emails via django-mailer based on templates for subject and body.
+``send_email`` sends html emails based on templates for subject and body.
+Please note that a ``domain`` variable has already been placed in the context.

 +----------------------+----------------------------------------------------+
 | Argument             | Definition                                         |